Best Bike Helmets for Kids

 The OutdoorMaster comes in plenty of colors to suit your kiddo's personality.

-Inside the helmet, you'll find high-quality EPS foam to pad your child's head and protect from injury.
+Inside the helmet, you'll find high-quality EPS foam to pad your child's head and protect it from injury.
 Plus, it comes with two interchangeable pads to customize the fit further.

-5. Krash Black Gator: Style pick
+5. Krash Youth Mohawk Helmet: Style pick

 Style pick